 The Puma Magnify Nitro is available to buy now at Puma UK / Puma US.
 Prices from £110/$140.
+Make sure you check our Puma discount codes to get the best price.
 Given how new these shoes are, it’s no surprise that the colour options are limited, but the Puma White-Sunblaze-Green Glare colourway is worth a look for sure.

 AUS prices TBC.

 ASICS Novablast 2 vs Puma Magnify Nitro: tech

 It’s not like the original Novablast didn’t offer enough cushioning underfoot, but the Novablast 2 offers even more.
 The FF BLAST foam is soft and responsive and allows you to land softly without losing too much energy.

 According to Asics, the indentation found on the rear of the foam were inspired by the trampoline and said to allow additional compression for a more responsive bounce back at toe-off.
 And sure enough, the Novablast 2 puts plenty of spring in your stride.

 But wait, there is more!
 Asics also increased the mid-foot width of the shoe.
 They carried out asymmetric undercutting to the midsole’s geometry, which works together with a new TPU heel stabiliser to create a “more balanced stride and harness the shoe’s bounciness”.